root-project/web/manual/fitting/index.md

 _**Example**_

 There is function with 6 parameters.
-Then there is a setup possible like the following: parameters 0 to 2 can vary freely, parameter 3 has boundaries [-10, 4] with the initial value -1.5, and parameter 4 is fixed to 0.
+Then a setup like the following is possible: Parameters 0 to 2 can vary freely, parameter 3 has boundaries [-10, 4] with the initial value -1.5, and parameter 4 is fixed to 0.

 {% highlight C++ %}
    func->SetParameters(0,3.1,1.e-6,-1.5,0,100);